liveahero-wiki/liveahero-wiki.github.io/_charas/flamier.md

 title: Flamier
 characterId: 11
 h2:
-  title: "\"Flower Dancer\" Flamier"
----

-{% capture BIO_H01 %}
+  title: '"Flower Dancer" Flamier'
+heroes:
+- stockId: 10111
+  BIO_H01: |-
     With a lab coat flapping like a cape, she transforms into a hero who fights using all kinds of equipment to synthesize and burn chemicals.

     However, since her goal is not \[to kill or injure her enemies with explosions\], but \[to make beautiful flames for everyone to see\], her techniques are not as destructive as they are flashy.

     Nevertheless, she is a fearsome hero since her goal also means to make the surroundings a \[Sea of Fire\], literally.
-{% endcapture %}

-{% capture BIO_H02 %}
+  BIO_H02: |-
     Her wish is to \[Make the most beautiful fireworks in the universe blooms at the most beautiful place\].

     Combustion can only occur where there is an atmosphere, and on some planets, the reaction does not occur as expected due to the components that make up the atmosphere.

     There are many substances that do not even burn in the first place.

     That's why to pursue her astounding ideals, she dedicate herself to the research of combustible substances everyday.

     Her unusual obsession with fire is probably second to none.
-{% endcapture %}
-{% include hero-infobox.html stockId=10111 BIO_H01=BIO_H01 BIO_H02=BIO_H02 %}

-{% capture BIO_H01 %}
+- stockId: 10112
+  BIO_H01: |-
     Flamier volunteered to help Hisaki's research and transformed into a hero suit suitable for the Wemalt flower festival.

     She wears parallel weapons similar to the dance shoes presented to her by her grandfather as a child.

     When the shoes shine, people's eyes naturally gather, and the trail of light left in the wake of her dance confuses and dazzles the enemy.

     Based on her grandfather's teaching that "Enjoy that which sparks your passion with all your might",  Flamier overwhelms the enemy like a  flower petal dancing in the wind.
-{% endcapture %}

-{% capture BIO_H02 %}
+  BIO_H02: |-
     Since childhood, Flamier has loved to dance.

     However, she was disciplined by her educator to behave in a manner befitting her status, and even as a child, Flamier suppressed her feelings and played the role of what she thought was expected of her.

     It was her grandfather who treated her not only as his granddaughter, but also as a human being, who recognized her feelings and became a person who understood her.

     Her late grandfather's advice that she should be able to love herself with all her heart, no matter who she is, is the foundation on which Flamier now stands.
-{% endcapture %}

-{% include hero-infobox.html stockId=10112 BIO_H01=BIO_H01 BIO_H02=BIO_H02
-extra_sprites="fg_flamierGhostWoods2204_h01_skin2,fg_flamierGhostWoods2204_h01_skin3,fg_flamierGhostWoods2204_h02_skin2,fg_flamierGhostWoods2204_h02_skin3,fg_flamierGhostWoods2204_h02_skin4,fg_flamierGhostWoods2204_h02_skin5" %}

-{% capture BIO_S01 %}
+  extra_sprites: fg_flamierGhostWoods2204_h01_skin2,fg_flamierGhostWoods2204_h01_skin3,fg_flamierGhostWoods2204_h02_skin2,fg_flamierGhostWoods2204_h02_skin3,fg_flamierGhostWoods2204_h02_skin4,fg_flamierGhostWoods2204_h02_skin5
+sidekicks:
+- stockId: 10111
+  BIO_S01: |-
     A chemistry teacher who teaches at one of the top class elite high schools in the Lunar capital.

     She is a lunarian from the moon and is the daughter of a businessman who is in charge of mining mineral resources from asteroid belts.

     Thanks to her intelligence, talent and beauty she has a lot of admirers inside and outside the school.

     She has a strange obsession with "beautiful burning things" and possesses extraordinary knowledge of combustibles such as gunpowder and explosives.

     Her dream is to create fireworks that bloom beautifully in space.
-{% endcapture %}
-{% include sidekick-infobox.html stockId=10111 BIO_S01=BIO_S01 extra_sprites="fg_flamier_s01_skin1,fg_flamier_s01_skin2" %}
+  extra_sprites: fg_flamier_s01_skin1,fg_flamier_s01_skin2
+---

 {% include voice-table.html resourceName="flamier"
 h_gachaResult = "Nice to meet you.
 I am Flamier, a high school teacher.<br>My speciality is... that's right, just to have a teensy bit of enjoyment for explosions.<br>I'm a bit clumsy, but I'm in your hands."